openharmony/docs/en/application-dev/quick-start/arkts-track.md

-# \@Track Decorator: Updating Class Object Properties
+# \@Track Decorator: Class Object Property-level Update

 \@Track is a decorator used to decorate properties of class objects.
 When a property decorated by \@Track changes, only the UI associated with the property is updated.